huynguy-db/arcion-docs/content/docs/source-setup/Oracle.md

 The proceeding steps are to set up Replicant.
 The extracted `replicant-cli` will be referred to as the `$REPLICANT_HOME` directory in the proceeding steps.

-## V. Setup Connection Configuration
+## V. Set up Connection Configuration

 1. From `$REPLICANT_HOME`, navigate to the connection configuration file:
     ```BASH